 Are You A Candidate for PRK Surgery?

-PRK surgery has been around since 1987, and for patients who aren’t LASIK candidates, PRK can be an alternative solution.
-Let’s look at how to determine whether you’re a candidate for PRK surgery and where to go from there.
+PRK is the first choice in LASIK surgery alternatives, offering excellent results for those for whom LASIK may not be ideal.
+If you have been told by an eye doctor or surgeon that LASIK might not be the best option, you may be a great candidate for PRK.
+PRK surgery has been around since 1987, and for patients who aren’t LASIK candidates, PRK can be the perfect alternative solution.
+This page will help you determine whether you’re a candidate for PRK surgery and where to go from there.

 Photorefractive keratectomy, better known as PRK, is a type of refractive surgery designed to treat nearsightedness, farsightedness, and astigmatism.
-This procedure requires the use of safe surgical lasers to reshape the cornea.
+This procedure uses safe surgical lasers to effectively reshape the cornea, improving our vision for good.
 The results of PRK are comparable to LASIK, and patients can expect improved vision without contacts or glasses.

 PRK surgery is a great vision correction option for patients who don’t qualify for LASIK.
 Your eye doctor might recommend PRK if you: